spawnmarvel/linux-and-azure/azure-extra-linux-vm/zabbix_monitor_vms_snmp_default/README.md

 #### Linux

 ## Zabbix Linux by SNMP

+Monitoring Linux via SNMP in Zabbix is achieved by installing snmpd, configuring community strings (v2c) or authentication (v3), and linking the "Linux by SNMP" template.
+This template discovers file systems, network interfaces, and CPU metrics via UDP port 161, with Zabbix integrations providing pre-configured monitoring

 Active Monitoring Note: While SNMP is primarily a polling (passive) protocol, Zabbix handles the metrics efficiently.
 If you require true "active" agent functionality (where the agent sends data to the server), ***it is recommended to use the "Linux by Zabbix agent active" template instead of SNMP***